Costs

 - Surgeon's fees: you will have no out-of-pocket charges from the surgeon if your private health policy covers the procedure.

-- Anaesthetist's fees: your anaesthetist may charge a gap.
+- Anaesthetist's fees: HBF members will have no out-of-pocket costs for anaesthesia.
+If you're with another fund, your anaesthetist may charge a gap.
 You will need to discuss this with the anaesthetist prior to surgery.

 - Hospital's fees: most of your hospital charges will be covered by your health insurance policy, but you may be required to pay an excess or co-payment under the terms of your health insurance policy.
 You will need to discuss this with the hospital prior to surgery.